gigasquid/gigasquid.github.io/source/_posts/2014-07-28-the-proper-pronunciation-of-clojures-assoc.markdown

 I posted the poll on [twitter](https://twitter.com/gigasquid/status/493891057906896896) to the Cojure community who follow me.
-The control group poll was viewed by those who do not follow me, and/or, are not on twitter.
+The control group poll was not viewed by those who do not follow me, and/or, are not on twitter.

 The results were startling.